Wells Fargo & Company Increases Plains GP (NYSE:PAGP) Price Target to $15.00

-Plains GP (NYSE:PAGP) had its target price boosted by investment analysts at Wells Fargo & Company from $14.00 to $15.00 in a research note issued on Thursday, Benzinga reports.
-The firm presently has an “overweight” rating on the pipeline company’s stock.
-Wells Fargo & Company‘s price objective suggests a potential upside of 54.80% from the stock’s current price.
+Plains GP (NYSE:PAGP) had its target price lifted by Wells Fargo & Company from $14.00 to $15.00 in a research note published on Thursday morning, Benzinga reports.
+Wells Fargo & Company currently has an overweight rating on the pipeline company’s stock.

-Other analysts have also recently issued reports about the company.
-Barclays began coverage on Plains GP in a research report on Monday, November 29th.
-They issued an “equal weight” rating on the stock.
-Seaport Research Partners lowered Plains GP from a “buy” rating to a “neutral” rating in a research note on Friday, October 29th.
-Bank of America began coverage on Plains GP in a research note on Tuesday, September 28th.
-They issued an “underperform” rating on the stock.
-Zacks Investment Research raised Plains GP from a “strong sell” rating to a “hold” rating in a research note on Wednesday, November 3rd.
-Finally, Seaport Global Securities lowered Plains GP from a “buy” rating to a “neutral” rating in a research note on Friday, October 29th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $13.00.
+Several other research analysts have also commented on PAGP.
+Seaport Research Partners lowered Plains GP from a buy rating to a neutral rating in a research report on Friday, October 29th.
+Seaport Global Securities lowered Plains GP from a buy rating to a neutral rating in a research report on Friday, October 29th.
+Bank of America initiated coverage on Plains GP in a research report on Tuesday, September 28th.
+They issued an underperform rating for the company.
+Zacks Investment Research raised shares of Plains GP from a strong sell rating to a hold rating in a research note on Wednesday, November 3rd.
+Finally, Seaport Res Ptn downgraded shares of Plains GP from a buy rating to a neutral rating in a research note on Thursday, October 28th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Plains GP currently has a consensus rating of Hold and a consensus target price of $13.00.

 Plains GP Holdings LP owns and operates midstream energy infrastructure and provides logistics services primarily for crude oil, natural gas liquids and natural gas through its indirect investment in Plains All American Pipeline, L.P.
 The firm operates through the following segments: Transportation, Facilities and Supply and Logistics.